genesis-community/bosh-genesis-kit/MANUAL.md

 ## Choosing a Database

 Cloud Foundry stores its metadata in a set of relational databases, either MySQL or PostgreSQL.
-These database house things like the orgs and spaces defined, application instance counts, blobstore pointers (tying an app to its droplet, for instance) and more.
+These databases house things like the orgs and spaces defined, application instance counts, blobstore pointers (tying an app to its droplet, for instance) and more.